mathiasertl/django-ca/docs/source/quickstart_docker_compose.rst

 settings <settings>`.

-Just like when using the plain Docker container, you can configure django-ca using either environment variables (set in e.g. ``docker-compose.override.yml``) or using an extra yaml configuration file.
+Just like when using the plain Docker container, you can configure django-ca using either environment variables (set in e.g. ``docker-compose.override.yml``) or using an extra YAML configuration file.
 For more details on how to configure the Docker container, refer to :ref:`docker-configuration`.

 ..
 NOTE::